grenaud/dice/README.md

 # Readme for DICE

 DICE is a Bayesian method to jointly infer contamination from present-day humans in ancient DNA samples, error and drift parameters using MCMC.
 Our approach is applicable to nuclear data.
-DICE works by computing the likelihood of finding a certain derived allele as contaminant by using the derived allele frequency in a potentially contaminating population.
+It can also determine the most probable ancestry of the individual(s) that contaminated the sample.

 # Contact